adambennett/CISC361-Shell/README.md

 TODO

-  -Where command with >1 args only looks for first arg

 -CD needs cleaning up, double setting dirMem for no reason
+	-Shouldn't reset prev if it's equal to current dir?
+	-Just rewrite using setenv() and protected env variables (rewrite some of newEnvVar)

+-Executing non-builtins needs to display message saying what you're running (executing /bin/ls -l for example)

 -Absolute path handling improvements (./ls should work inside /bin for example)

-  -Continue to make sure there are no leaks

-  -Implement alias

 -Implement wildcard handling

 -Add some extra error checks

 -Timeout feature

 -Greatly improve documentation

-  -Figure out how to do test cases
+-Handle backspace ?

+-Maybe get rid of args?
+Have to rewrite most of older functions a bit to make sure logic is correct with argsEx